panaaj/nmeasimulator/README.md

 Installation:
 -------------

-NMEASimulator is available for Windows and Linux.
+NMEASimulator is currently available for Windows and Linux.

-Head to [Releases](https://github.com/panaaj/nmeasimulator/releases) to download.
+Head to [Releases](https://github.com/panaaj/nmeasimulator/releases) to download the latest version for you device Operating System.